 The tour then proceeded up Broad Street to the New York Stock Exchange.

-We then turned onto Wall Street for another stop by Federal Hall National Memorial.
+We then turned onto Wall Street for a stop by Federal Hall National Memorial.
 Federal Hall was the site of the first United States Capitol.
 George Washington was inaugurated here.

 In 1920, a terrorist exploded a wagon full of explosives in front of the J. P. Morgan bank at 23 Wall Street.
 The bombing killed 38 people and remains unsolved.
 Damage from the blast is still visible.